Emergency assistance

 How is Help providing support in Yemen?

 More than 2 million children in Yemen do not go to school.
-In the north-west of the country, we are therefore working to improve access to education for children and young people: 40 schools in the Hajjah region are being rehabilitated and repaired so that around 19,000 children can once again learn in an appropriate school environment and receive a sustainable education.
-Children who are at an increased risk of dropping out of school receive additional learning support.
+Help has therefore campaigned for better access to education for children and young people and has rehabilitated and repaired schools in the Hajjah region so that over 14,000 children can once again learn in an appropriate school environment and receive a sustainable education.
+Children who were at an increased risk of dropping out of school received additional learning support.

-Help has been active in Yemen since 2019 and has concentrated in particular on improving access to drinking water and healthcare in recent years.
-Our focus has been on the treatment of cholera.
-So far, we have been able to reach over 623,000 people in the Hajjah region with our aid measures.
+Help was active in Yemen from 2019 to 2025 and has focussed in particular on improving access to drinking water and healthcare in recent years.
+Our focus was on the treatment of cholera.
+In total, we were able to reach over 623,000 people in the Hajjah region with our aid measures.

 What is the situation like in Yemen?